 - A youth of color needs assessment to better understand the needs of homeless youth of color;

-- A national summit with the Bill & Melinda Gates Foundation on racial equity and homelessness, an effort to support communities to explicitly integrate equity in community efforts to address homelessness.
+- A national summit with the Bill & Melinda Gates Foundation on racial equity and homelessness, an effort to support communities to explicitly integrate racial equity in their efforts to address homelessness.